ryantd42/NY-Legislative-Git/2023/A2677A-2023/bill.md

-  WEPRIN,  PEOPLES-STOKES,  McMAHON,  FRIEND,  REYES,  CRUZ,  McDONOUGH, BRABENEC,  PALMESANO,  RA, WALSH, JACOBSON -- Multi-Sponsored by -- M. of A. COOK, GLICK, HEVESI, HYNDMAN, THIELE -- read once  and  referred to the Committee on Transportation
+  WEPRIN,  PEOPLES-STOKES,  McMAHON,  FRIEND,  REYES,  CRUZ,  McDONOUGH, BRABENEC,  PALMESANO,  RA, WALSH, JACOBSON -- Multi-Sponsored by -- M. of A. COOK, GLICK, HEVESI, HYNDMAN, THIELE -- read once  and  referred to  the  Committee  on  Transportation  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

  AN ACT to amend the transportation law, in relation to a state transpor- tation plan